jonas-diete/text-adventure/README.md

 ### How to edit the levels csv file
 Open the file with a spreadsheet software such as excel or with a csv viewer.
 There are different headings in the first row that explain what to write in the following rows:
 - levelName: Each level has to have a unique name.
 The user will never see the level names, they are just for you and you can name them however you want.
-The names could just be level1, level2, level3, or they could be names of locations, such as cave, beach, hilltop.
-The last level needs to be called `end`.
+They could simply be level1, level2, level3, or they could be names of locations, such as cave, beach, hilltop.
+The last level needs to be called `end` and will just describe the ending of the game with no options for the player.
 - levelDescription: Write a text here that describes the level to the player.
 The level description of the first level you write will be the title of the game.

 When working on this project, I created an overview of my classes with Excalidraw to help me keep an overview of the different variables and methods and how everything links together.